Nominet UK: 1985–2000

-Pre-Nominet domain names

 From Nominet's inception on 1 July 1996 until 2002 domains registered pre-Nominet were provided free of charge.
-In 2002, as had been hinted at its inception in 1996, Nominet began a process over two years of migrating those domains on to Nominet standard terms and conditions and implementing charging.
+In 2002, as had been hinted at its inception in 1996, Nominet began a process over two years of migrating those domains onto Nominet standard terms and conditions and implementing charging.
 Those domains can be identified within the whois results as having a registration date of before August 1996.

-Controversy
+2000–2020

+In 2008 Nominet launched a charitable foundation, the Nominet Trust, and contributed some of its profits to it.

 In 2011 The Independent published an article containing quotes about people trying to demutualize Nominet for their own benefit.

-Failure of investments

-Under the tenure of Russell Haworth, a former mergers and acquisition specialist, Nominet invested heavily into autonomous vehicles, the Internet of things, and white-space spectrum management which did not pan out.
+In 2015, Russell Haworth, a former mergers and acquisition specialist, became CEO of Nominet.
+During his tenure Nominet invested heavily into autonomous vehicles, the Internet of things, and white-space spectrum management which did not pan out.
 Despite these outcomes, board salaries continued to rise.